Pelosi, Schumer call on McConnell to start negotiations on new coronavirus relief bill as economic worries continue

 “The nation has seen a dramatic surge in both cases and deaths caused by the COVID-19 pandemic.
 Adding to that pain, our economy is facing one of its greatest challenges since the Great Depression.
 Over one fifth of the workforce has requested unemployment assistance,” Pelosi and Schumer wrote in a letter to McConnell.
 “Now is the time for action, not continued delays and political posturing.”

-Senate Republicans and the White House have been eyeing late July as the timeframe for putting together another coronavirus bill, after passing four bills in March and April pumping some $3 trillion into the economy.
-The Democratic-led House passed another massive relief bill 45 days ago but Republicans declared it dead on arrival in the Senate and Trump threatened to veto it.
+Senate Republicans and the White House have been eyeing late July as the time frame for putting together another coronavirus bill, after passing four bills in March and April pumping about $3 trillion into the economy.
+The Democratic-led House passed another massive relief bill 45 days ago, but Republicans declared it dead on arrival in the Senate and Trump threatened to veto it.

 Congress is in session this week, but lawmakers then plan to leave Washington for a two-week recess for the Fourth of July.
 There are no plans to pass coronavirus legislation before the recess.